Glycolic acid armpit primer: how to smell good and feel good

-Glycolic acid armpits.
+Glycolic acid for your armpits.
 Sounds weird right?
 But if you know, you know.
 And what you know is that glycolic acid armpits are fresh, exfoliated, BO free armpits.
 Sounds good right?
 Want to join the glycolic acid armpit party?
 Read on, my friend.

 Glycolic Acid Armpit Primer